syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 minio-6f75d9fbcf-5cn7w                                1/1     Running      0          1h
 ```

-If that is not the case, please go back to [Prepare your environment](#prepare-your-environment) and follow the instructions.
+If that is not the case, please go back to [Part I](using-multiple-promises#set-up) and follow the instructions.

-From the `jenkins-promise` directory, run:
+From the `promise-template` directory, run:

 ```
 kubectl apply --context kind-platform --filename promise.yaml